 The Kandhava Forest was also the home of Takshaka, the king of nagas (snakes) and Maya, the architect of asuras.
 When Agni starts the fire, Takshaka was not in the forest.
 Because Takshaka’s family is inside the forest, he begs his friend Indra to help them to escape the fire.
 Indra agrees and uses his power to bring rain to the forest to douse the fire.
 Arjuna stops the rain by creating a layer of arrows.
 Krishna helps him by staying on the other side of the forest.
 Agni then consumes the forest.
 The story ends with Takshaka’s son Avasena escaping the forest and Maya seeking asylum from Arjuna.

 This is one of the most beautiful and detailed bas-reliefs in the temple.
-As you can see in the image, Indra is at the top bringing down the rain.
+As you can see from the image, Indra is at the top bringing down the rain.
 Arjuna on the left is firing arrows to stop the rain.
 Between the forest and Indra, there is a layer of arrows created by Arjuna.
 On the right is Krishna, who is holding his signature Sudharshana Chakra, helping Arjuna.
 Between Arjuna and Krishna, there are animals, Takshaka’s family, and Maya and other asuras, who are trying to escape the fire.

 The west pediment shows Krishna killing Kamsa, a popular theme portrayed in many Hindu temples in Cambodia and Indonesia (See Prambanan).

 West-facing north library facade